 Yes!
 Dr. Anderson offers a free 10-minute in-office consultation to all potential new patients to determine if you are a good fit for his program.
 The initial FREE discovery session can be done in either our Mesa, AZ or Scottsdale, AZ locations.CLICK HERE to schedule a free consult.
 For long distance patients, only paid telephone consultations are currently available.
 The cost is currently $97 for a 20-minute consultation.

 Click Here to schedule online (preferred method) or call us at (480) 242-2536 and leave a message.

-Dr. Anderson tries to return all of his own phone calls and speak with you directly, so please be patient and he will call you when he has an open time slot.
+Dr. Anderson tries to return all of his own phone calls and speak with you directly, so please be patient and he will return your call within 48 hours.

 If you still have questions regarding treatment, you can email Dr. Anderson directly prior to scheduling your appointment at [email protected]